Interior Finish Calculator Hub: Choose a Tool

 Tile waste is influenced by pattern choice, room complexity, and tile size.
 Plan extra for diagonal layouts, mosaics, or many cut-ups.

-- Convert to boxes based on product coverage.
+- Convert to tiles, boxes, or material coverage based on the product type.

-- Add waste allowance for cuts and layout.
+- Add waste allowance for cuts, corners, and layout.

 Wallpaper Rolls: Pattern Repeat, Matching, and Coverage